Select Language

 2.6.
 Recurrent Neural Networks for Temporal Consistency

-Training such a data-hungry model requires a massive dataset of indoor scenes with ground truth HDR lighting.
-The authors significantly enhanced the public OpenRooms dataset.
+To train such a data-hungry model, the authors significantly augmented the public OpenRooms dataset.
 The enhanced version includes approximately 360,000 HDR environment maps at much higher resolution and 38,000 video sequences, all rendered using GPU-accelerated path tracing for physical accuracy.
-This dataset is a substantial contribution to the community.
+This large-scale, high-quality synthetic dataset was crucial for the model's success.

 Dataset Statistics